nguyen-tien-github/test-git/readme.txt

-git remote add origin https://github.com/nguyen-tien-mulodo/test-git.git git push -u origin master
-…or import code from another repository
+git remote add origin https://github.com/nguyen-tien-mulodo/test-git.git git push -u origin master or import code from another repository

 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.